 The Golden City is home to some of the most significant and religious sites and monuments, but that isn’t all there is to explore in Amritsar.

 Amritsar is widely known as the holy city of the Sikhs.
 The religious sites dotted across the city lend a unique peaceful charm to its ambience.
 The Golden Temple is undoubtedly a must-visit site in Amritsar.
 Resting on the waters of Amrit Sarovar, fed by an underground spring, the temple is a beautiful blend of Hindu and Islamic architectural style.
 Situated next to the Golden Temple is the Akal Takht, built in 1609.
 This is regarded as the most sacred site of the Sikhs.

 The 16th century Durgiana Temple, devoted to Goddess Durga is an important religious site for the Hindus.
 Much akin to the Golden Temple, the Durgiana Temple is surrounded by a lake.

-Gurdwara Bibeskar Sahib, Gurdawara Ramsar Sahib and ISCKON Temple are other religious sites that you may visit.
+Gurdwara Bibeskar Sahib, Gurdawara Ramsar Sahib and ISCKON Temple are other temples in amritsar that you may visit.